thomasturrell/angular/aio/content/guide/testing-services.md

 There's another school of testing that never calls `beforeEach()` and prefers to create classes explicitly rather than use the `TestBed`.

-Here's how you might rewrite one of the `MasterService` tests in that style.
+Here's how you might rewrite one of the `MainService` tests in that style.

 Begin by putting re-usable, preparatory code in a _setup_ function instead of `beforeEach()`.